kalee88/klee50/22_bt-fd_trolls/readme.md

 q1:
 Tailwind's built in css is much more intuitive and seems more versatile.
 However, I don't like how tailwind removes all the default stylizations (like h1 won't make the text large and bold) and turns everything into an empty div.

+q0 (Team JK - Foundation):
+  0

+q0b (Team JK - Foundation):

+q1:
+I found Foundation to be more useful than bootstrap.
+I felt that the html tags were more intuitive and didn't try to throw a ton of difficult features at us like the dropdown bar